y521gaoqi/ASM_invariants_checking/README.md

 </plugin>
 ```
 2) Add the agent.jar file as a dependency as it is used by the 'Listener.java' file.
-(The following dependency was written for my 'JPAgent.jar' file which is attached
+(The following dependency was written for my 'Agent.jar' file which is attached
 in the repository for your reference)
 ```
 <dependency>